bmanders716/bmanders716.github.io/cookbook.md

 Tapioca Cream.

-_Ingredients_--1Ω pint of white stock.
+_Ingredients_--1Ì†∞int of white stock.
-               1†oz. of crushed tapioca.
+               1‡Ø∫. of crushed tapioca.
                2 tablespoonfuls of cream.
                The yolks of 2 eggs.
                Pepper and salt to taste.